okadash/chrootkit/README.md

 # about

-chrootkit is a simple chroot builder and bundler.
+`chrootkit` is a simple chroot builder and bundler.
 You can easly create your chroot environment for the specified command set.

-The command has two aliases: addlib and podify.
+The command `chrootkit` has two aliases: `addlib` and `podify`.

-addlib is a simple library bundler for commands.
-If you specified command as arguments, addlib copies these command binary in PATH and the libraries which these commands are dependent on.
+`addlib` is a simple library bundler for commands.
+If you specified command as arguments, `addlib` copies these command binary in PATH and the libraries which these commands are dependent on.
 The last argument is parsed as a destination chroot directory.

 ```
 $ addlib bc some_chrootdir